Frequently Asked Questions - Princeton Theological Seminary

 However, one of Princeton Seminary’s core commitments is to “Tradition & Innovation.”
 The Admissions team and the registrar work together to embrace the vocational diversity of Princeton Seminary’s student body, and are open to discussing the potential of part-time or non-degree status with individual applicants.

-The Master of Arts in Theology (Justice and Public Life) is the Seminary’s first low-residency degree.
-The MAT is a two-year, 36-credit program designed for working professionals who wish to lead social change toward justice.
+The Master of Arts (Hybrid) is the Seminary’s first low-residency degree.
+The Hybrid MA is a two-year, 36-credit program designed for working professionals who wish to lead social change toward justice.

 Additionally, Princeton Seminary offers a spectrum of specialized events and certificate programs through the Office of Continuing Education.